Strawberry Linzer Bar Cookies

 - Preheat the oven to 350°F.

 - Divide the dough into two pieces, one two-thirds of the dough and the other one-third.
-Press the large piece of dough into the bottom of an 8-inch square pan, evenly pressing it across the pan.
+Press the large piece of dough into the bottom of an 9x13-inch cake pan, evenly pressing it across the pan.
 (You can put a piece of plastic wrap between the dough and your fingers if you prefer.)

 - Spread the strawberry jam on top of the dough.